Modernity’s Mutable Angel of Life and Death

 Fritz Haber was born on December 9th, 1868 in Breslau, what was then Prussia is now Poland.
 An exact time of birth could not be found so a complete birth chart cannot be cast, but we can see where the planets were positioned on that mid-nineteenth century day and how they interact with one another.
 It must be stated that since the birth time is not known the standard time of 12 noon was used, but the House placements and the Pisces Ascendant are not definite and will not be referenced as such.

-Haber was born into a long line of wealthy Jewish merchants.
+Fritz Haber was born into a long line of wealthy Jewish merchants.
 Although his parents were related to each other as first cousins, they were very much in love and rebelling against the wishes of both family sides, they married.
-Fritz’s mother Paula had a complicated pregnancy and an extremely difficult birthing when she had Fritz, so much so she died when he was only 3 weeks old.
+Fritz’s mother Paula had a complicated pregnancy and an extremely difficult birth when she had Fritz, so much so she died not too soon thereafter when he was just 3 weeks old.

 Paula’s death devastated Fritz’s father, Siegfried.
-Not being able to cope raising his infant son on his own, he left Fritz to be cared for by his sisters.
+Unable to cope raising his infant son on his own, he left Fritz to be cared for by his two sisters.

 Needless to say the two never got along.

 A forlorn looking Fritz Haber at 3 years old who for all intensive purposes was orphaned with his mother dying when he was 3 weeks of age and his father passing him over to be raised by his aunts.
 Eerily the picture reveals the one thing little Fritz clung to in his unnurturing world as a child – his toy rifle.